-HIE or, Hypoxic Ischemic Encephalopathy, is a neonatal birth injury caused by a lack of oxygen and blood flow to the brain.
+Hypoxic Ischemic Encephalopathy (HIE) is a neonatal birth injury caused by a lack of oxygen and blood flow to the baby's brain.
 It can occur at or near birth and, if the baby survives, often results in devastating neurological impairments.
-There are a number of complications and medical mistakes that can result in HIE.
+There are a number of complications and medical mistakes that can result in HIE, which may lead to brain dysfunction, permanent brain damage, or even death.

-During pregnancy, a baby is at a higher risk for HIE if the pregnancy is considered ‘high-risk.’
+During pregnancy, a baby is at a higher risk for neonatal encephalopathy if the pregnancy is considered ‘high-risk.’
 In a high-risk pregnancy, the mother requires close monitoring to ensure proper medical intervention should she need it.
 If a doctor fails to diagnose a pregnancy as high-risk, both mother and baby could suffer.
-Some of the conditions that classify a pregnancy as high-risk are:
+Some of the conditions that classify pregnancy as high-risk are:

 There are many complications that may arise during labor or delivery, and it is imperative that medical professionals act promptly to prevent HIE in these instances.
 The following are some of the most common complications that lead to HIE during labor and delivery.